Contextual hypotheses and semantics of logic programs: Background

 then the dual $\SIM\varphi$ of $\varphi$ is

-Now say that a logic program \FLP\ is symmetric if the bodies of all rules are formulas in negation normal form and if for all $n\in\NSET$ and $n$-ary predicate symbol $\wp$, \FLP\ contains exactly two rules of respective form $\wp(v_1,\dotsc,v_n)\leftarrow\varphi_\wp^+$ and $\neg\wp(v_1,\dotsc,v_n)\leftarrow\varphi_\wp^-$ that are dual of each other in the sense that $\varphi_\wp^-$ and $\varphi_\wp^+$ are dual of each other.
-With these notions in hand, we will be able to view all three semantics as applied to symmetric logic programs.
-The working hypothesis is that all three semantics deal with symmetric logic programs even though traditionally, many rules can have a head built from a given predicate symbol and only the positive rules are explicitly given, with the negative rules being implicit; this is legitimate as negation normal form is not restrictive, a straightforward syntactic transformation allows one to merge all rules whose heads are built from a given predicate symbol, and every negative rule is perfectly determined by its dual positive rule.
+Now say that a logic program \FLP\ is symmetric if the bodies of all rules are formulas in negation normal form and if for all $n\in\NSET$ and $n$-ary predicate symbols $\wp$, \FLP\ contains exactly two rules of respective form $\wp(v_1,\dotsc,v_n)\leftarrow\varphi_\wp^+$ and $\neg\wp(v_1,\dotsc,v_n)\leftarrow\varphi_\wp^-$ that are dual of each other in the sense that $\varphi_\wp^-$ and $\varphi_\wp^+$ are dual of each other.
+With these notions in hand, we will be able to view Kripke-Kleene semantics, the well-founded semantics and the stable model semantics as applied to symmetric logic programs.
+The working hypothesis is that all three semantics \emph{do} deal with symmetric logic programs even though traditionally, many rules can have a head built from a given predicate symbol and only the positive rules are explicitly given, with the negative rules being implicit; this is legitimate as first, negation normal form is not restrictive, second, a straightforward syntactic transformation allows one to merge all rules whose heads are built from a given predicate symbol, and third, every negative rule is perfectly determined by its dual positive rule.